-Alternatively, you can install packages outside of a Python venv as well.
-This is only recommended for very generic packages, like pip itself.
-In fact, let’s try to upgrade our system-wide pip installation first.
+In fact, installing packages in the local install directory is often the default these days when running outside of a virtual environment.
+So Let’s try to upgrade our account-wide pip installation first.
 Make sure you are not currently in a virtual environment and enter:

 pip install --upgrade pip